This article originally appeared on VICE UK.

-Since the beginning of the coronavirus lockdown, we've been forced to do without the "non-essentials".
-How exactly you define that phrase varies from country to country, person to person – in Canada, weed is deemed essential; in the UK, police had to apologise for patrolling what they decided were "non-essential" supermarket aisles – but it has brought to light questions about what will be deemed necessary after The Great Pause.
+Since the beginning of the coronavirus lockdown, we've been forced to do without the "non-essentials."
+How exactly you define that phrase varies from country to country and person to person.
+In Canada, weed is deemed essential; in the UK, police had to apologize for patrolling what they decided were "non-essential" supermarket aisles.
+This great pause has brought to light questions about what will be deemed necessary.

-Is it possible that the slowing down of travel, manufacturing and the humdrum of day-to-day capitalist operations has had some positive impact on the planet already?
-And, if so, could orchestrated global action, as seen during this pandemic, provide a future blueprint for the kind of collective behaviour that could be beneficial to people, planet and the economy?
+Is it possible that the slowing down of travel, manufacturing, and the humdrum of day-to-day capitalist operations has had some positive impact on the planet already?
+And, if so, could orchestrated global action, as seen during this pandemic, provide a future blueprint for the kind of collective behavior that could be beneficial to people, the planet, and the economy?

 The first offender when it comes to carbon emissions is an obvious one: air travel.
-According to FlightRadar24, a website that tracks global air traffic in real time, the average number of daily flights has more than halved in the last two months, from 183,890 on Friday the 10th of January to 71,809 on Tuesday the 14th of April.
-After a dramatic fall between the 9th of March and the 29th of March, global commercial air traffic has now stabilised at around 29 percent of its previous levels.
+According to FlightRadar24, a website that tracks global air traffic in real time, the average number of daily flights has more than halved in the last two months, from 183,890 on Friday, January 10, to 71,809 on Tuesday, April 14.
+After a dramatic fall between March 9 and March 29, global commercial air traffic has now stabilized at around 29 percent of its previous levels.
 That's basically 71 percent fewer planes in the sky than before the pandemic.

 Data from The Centre for International Climate Research (CICERO) found that, in February, there was a 20 to 30 percent decrease in air pollution.
 If those levels continue across a long-term period, we could save 50,000 to 100,000 lives prematurely affected by bad air.

 Decreased mobility has also seen the number of cars on the road decrease in major cities across the world.
 According to data from TomTom, traffic levels have substantially decreased since pre-coronavirus averages.
 For the first time in years, many people are finding their usually busy streets all but empty.
-In the UK, national data from the Cabinet Office found that motor traffic dropped by 73 percent on the 29th of March, when compared with pre-virus levels.
+In the UK, national data from the Cabinet Office found that motor traffic dropped by 73 percent on March 29, when compared with pre-virus levels.
 In India, the COVID-19 curfew resulted in the lowest traffic pollution levels on record across one day.

 We all know that people are trying to connect more during lockdown.
-Video chat app Houseparty went from 3,955 downloads on the 16th March to 81,858 in just one week, according to Priori Data.
+Video chat app Houseparty went from 3,955 downloads on March 16 to 81,858 in just one week, according to Priori Data.
 But what about the humble telephone?
-Verizon, the American telecoms group, is currently handling an average of 800 million wireless calls a day during the week – more than double the number made on the busiest call day of the year, Mother's Day.
+Verizon, the American telecoms group, is currently handling an average of 800 million wireless calls a day during the week—more than double the number made on the busiest call day of the year, Mother's Day.

-The environmental advantages of fewer people travelling to work are clear – but businesses also stand to benefit financially.
-Data from Abintra Consulting's report "Wasted Space: The colossal cost of under-used office real estate" shows that big businesses in England and Wales waste £10 billion a year on under-used office space, and that 30 to 50 percent of that real estate could be freed up by flexible working.
+The environmental advantages of fewer people traveling to work are clear—but businesses also stand to benefit financially.
+Data from Abintra Consulting's report "Wasted Space: The colossal cost of under-used office real estate" shows that big businesses in England and Wales waste £10 billion [$12.34 billion] a year on under-used office space, and that 30 to 50 percent of that real estate could be freed up by flexible working.

 Although we've seen some initial reversals of the impacts of climate change, experts warn that this might be short-lived.
 A couple of months of decreased emissions is nothing on the decades of accumulated carbon dioxide still in our atmosphere, and only real structural change can make a lasting impact.
 If governments acted with the same urgency on climate change as they have on COVID-19, we might avoid future catastrophes that could be bigger and much more calamitous than a pandemic.